wp-plugins/sp-news-and-widget/readme.txt

 View [DEMO](http://wordpushplugins.in/latestnews/) for additional information.
 View [screenshots](http://wordpress.org/plugins/sp-news-and-widget/screenshots/) for additional information.

+= Installation help and support =
+* Please check installation help on our website.
+View [Installation help and support](http://wponlinesupport.com/plugin-installation-support/)
+* Get Free installation and setup on your website.

-=Important Note For How to Install =
+= Important Note For How to Install =
 *Please make sure that Permalink link should not be "/news" Otherwise all your news will go to archive page.
 You can give it other name like "/ournews, /latestnews etc"
 *Now you can Display news post with the help of short code <code> [sp_news] </code>
 *Also you can Display the news post with category wise <code> Sports news [sp_news category=category_id] </code>
 *Also you can Display the news post with Multiple category wise
 <code> Sports news
 [sp_news category=category_id]